TimBest/travel-blog/_posts/_drafts/2022-07-09-zanzibar-to-dar-es-salaam.md

 At the clinic, the vet assured us that Paka was weak and had worms.
 But given her circumstances, was in good health and we would be able to take her home.
 The doctor told us we wouldn't be able to vaccinate until after the deworming was complete.
 We told him we were happy to wait however long it takes to get her ready to fly and were waiting to order the flight until everything was in order.

 He patiently answered our million and one questions and then showed us how to administer the deworming medication.
-We then scheduled a follow-up appointment to take care of the fleas, travel docs, vaccines, and microchipping
+We then scheduled a follow-up appointment to take care of the fleas, travel docs, vaccines, and microchipping.

+{% include image-gallery.html folder="/assets/images/2022-07-09-zanzibar-to-dar-es-salaam/03-vet" %}

 ## 10:40 AM